Google Gemini: Model generations

-Further updates
+Consumer features and updates

-Originally introduced by Google in August 2024, Gemini Live debuted on the Pixel 9 series later that year as the default virtual assistant, replacing the Google Assistant on those devices.
-It was later rolled out to Samsung Galaxy devices beginning with the Galaxy S25 series in July 2025, and subsequently expanded to models like the Z Fold 7 and Z Flip 7, where it became part of the Galaxy AI suite.
+Originally introduced by Google in August 2024, Gemini Live debuted on the Pixel 9 series as the default virtual assistant, replacing the Google Assistant on those devices.
+It was later rolled out to Samsung Galaxy devices beginning with the Galaxy S25 series in July 2025, and subsequently expanded to models including the Z Fold 7 and Z Flip 7, where it became part of the Galaxy AI suite.

-In February 2025, Google introduced a feature for Gemini Advanced subscribers that can recall and reference past chats.
+In February 2025, Google introduced a feature for Gemini Advanced subscribers that enables the assistant to recall and reference past conversations.

-In June 2025, Google announced Gemini CLI, which is an open-source AI tool for terminals.
-At the same time, Google unveiled a new logo of Gemini that align its colors with color schemes used by the new gradient Google logo, with more rounded sparkles than the previous logo.
-The new logo is available for Android and iPhone devices.
+In June 2025, Google announced Gemini CLI, an open-source AI agent for use in computer terminals.
+At the same time, Google introduced a new Gemini logo with more rounded sparkles and a color scheme aligned with the updated Google icon.

+In May 2026, Google announced the release of Gemini Spark, an AI agent.

+During the Google I/O developer conference on May 19, 2026, Google announced Gemini Omni, a multimodal AI model capable of generating video outputs from any input, alongside the introduction of the Gemini 3.5 model family.

+On July 21, 2026, Google DeepMind announced the release of three non-frontier models—Gemini 3.6 Flash, Gemini 3.5 Flash-Lite, and Gemini 3.5 Flash Cyber—designed for enhanced cost-efficiency and specialized tasks like cybersecurity.
+While these operational models became immediately available via the Gemini API and other platforms, the release of the flagship Gemini 3.5 Pro was delayed due to ongoing testing.